Middle School Science at St. John School

 End-of-unit assessments: 100 points

 You are expected to turn in all work on time.
 I will give you more time with no penalty if you’ve been absent from school due to illness or family emergency.
-Work that is late without good reason will be accepted, with a reduced score, for up to one week after the due date.
+Late work will be accepted, but will make me grumpy.
+Work that has not been turned in more than two weeks beyond the due date will not be accepted.
+If you submit late work, please email me and let me know, or post a notice on Teams.

 Work must be of consistently high quality: